COVID-19 pandemic in Kazakhstan: By region

-On 20 March 2020, the first case of the COVID-19 was confirmed by two plane passengers on board from Minsk to Nur-Sultan, in which the flight made its emergency landing in Karaganda as a result.
+On 20 March 2020, the first case of the COVID-19 was confirmed by two plane passengers on board from Minsk to Astana, in which the flight made its emergency landing in Karaganda as a result.
 That same day, 8 cases were confirmed, bringing the new total to 41.

 On 21 March, the virus was first detected in the Karasai District of Almaty Region.

 On 22 March, a case of the coronavirus in the Aktobe Region was first discovered.

-On 24 March, for the first time, three cases were confirmed in Shymkent by a man who arrived on 20 March from Nur-Sultan by a passenger bus and in Jambyl by a man who arrived from Kyrgyzstan, and in North Kazakhstan by a woman who arrived from Russia.
+On 24 March, for the first time, three cases were confirmed in Shymkent by a man who arrived on 20 March from Astana by a passenger bus and in Jambyl by a man who arrived from Kyrgyzstan, and in North Kazakhstan by a woman who arrived from Russia.

-On 26 March, two patients were discharged in Nur-Sultan and Almaty, and that same day, a first death from COVID-19 was reported in Nur-Sultan, which was 64-year old resident from the village of Kosshi.
+On 26 March, two patients were discharged in Astana and Almaty, and that same day, a first death from COVID-19 was reported in Astana, which was 64-year old resident from the village of Kosshi.

 On 27 March, the first cases of COVID-19 were confirmed in Atyrau, Pavlodar, and Mangistau regions.

 On 28 March, the first cases of the virus were found in East Kazakhstan and Kyzylorda regions.

 On 29 March, first case of the coronavirus was confirmed in the West Kazakhstan region.

 On 31 March, COVID-19 was found in the Turkistan Region.

 On 3 April, the Kostanay Region confirmed its first case of the coronavirus, making it the last region to do so.